Limitations of emittance and source size measurement of laser-accelerated electron beams using the pepper-pot mask method: Limitations of the pepper-pot method

 \subsection{Pepper-pot operating regime}

 For values in the range between 10 to 35~\si{\um\mrad}, the pepper-pot method accurately resolves the beam emittance for our conditions.
-In contrast to the limiting regions described previously, here the overlap between the beamlets is minimal, enabling the correct retrieval of their individual spreads and heights after the removal of background noise (baseline).
+This range is shown as region III in Fig.~\ref{fig:source scan geant4}.
+In contrast to the other limiting regions described previously, here the overlap between the beamlets is minimal, enabling the correct retrieval of their individual spreads and heights after the removal of background noise (baseline).

-For these intermediate source sizes $>10~\si{\um}$ for our parameters, the Gaussian fit provides an equally good or even slightly better fit to the calculated signal, as seen in Figs.~\ref{fig. gauss fit in beamlet image}~c) and d) allowing the emittance to be inferred using the method described in section~\ref{subsec:evaluating beam emittance}.
+For these intermediate emittance values, the Gaussian fit on the integrated beamlet signals can well represent the integrated signal of the beamlets on the virtual screen at the detector plane, as seen in Figs.~\ref{fig. gauss fit in beamlet image}~c) and d) allowing the emittance to be calculated using the method described in section~\ref{subsec:evaluating beam emittance}.

-The PP operating regime is identified by the angular spread of the beamlets and the source sizes being significant enough that the second term on the right-hand side of equation~\eqref{eq. fitting curve source size scan} predominates over the constant term $\alpha$.
-Consequently, the dependence on the experimental layout of the setup is minimized, and the emittance is approximated by the beam parameters as $\epsilon_{\mathrm{rms}} \approx \theta_{x}\sigma_{x}$.
+The application regime of the mask is identified by the angular spread of the beamlets and the source sizes being significant enough that the second term on the right-hand side of Eq.~\eqref{eq. fitting curve source size scan} predominates over the constant term $\Omega$.
+Consequently, the dependence on the experimental layout of the setup is minimized such that $\Omega\theta_x \ll \epsilon_{\rmsin}$, and the emittance is approximated by the beam parameters as $\epsilon_{\rmscalc} \approx \theta_{x}\sigma_{x}$.